 The conservation process is very costly and it’s only from proceeds of gorilla trekking permits that the conservation can go ahead.

 Each permit contributes to the conservation of the gorillas and natural habitat, therefore, making each penny worth investing in.

 Gorilla permits are the only assurance that allocates an individual to have the opportunity of trekking mountain gorillas in their natural habitat.

 Uganda has two different habitats and many people wonder how permits are allocated and everything else about gorilla permits.

 A gorilla trekking permit is a document or small card issued as permission for an individual to trek a single family of Mountain Gorillas after payment of the permit cost.
 A gorilla permit is issued by the Uganda Wildlife Authority.

 A gorilla permit is the only document that allows a person to visit any of the gorilla safari parks be it Bwindi Impenetrable National Park or Mgahinga Gorilla National Park for Uganda gorilla safaris.

 What is the cost of a gorilla permit in Uganda?

-In Uganda, foreign non-residents have to pay US$ 700 to purchase a Uganda gorilla permit.
-Foreign residents will pay US$ 600 to buy a Uganda gorilla permit.
+In Uganda, foreign non-residents have to pay US$ 700 to purchase the Uganda gorilla permit.
+Foreign residents will pay US$ 600 to buy the Uganda gorilla permit.
 East African Residents will purchase a gorilla permit at Ugandan Shillings 250,000 only.

 Uganda has discounted gorilla permits for the period till March 2021 and those who need to take advantage of these permits should contact their Uganda gorilla safari company early for bookings.